South Dakota health insurance exchange

 An additional 3,850 applicants had enrolled in the state’s existing Medicaid program.
-South Dakota has not expanded Medicaid yet, although at the end of January, Governor Dennis Daugaard submitted a proposal to HHS for a waiver that would allow the state to expand Medicaid to people with incomes up to 100% of poverty level, instead of 138% of poverty level.
-But in March, HHS rejected Daugaard’s proposals though, saying that expansion must extend to people with incomes between 100% and 138% of poverty level in order to be approved.
+South Dakota has not expanded Medicaid under the ACA, although Governor Dennis Daugaard has twice submitted a proposal to HHS for a waiver that would allow the state to expand Medicaid to people with incomes up to 100% of poverty level, instead of 138% of poverty level.
+HHS has rejected Daugaard’s proposals though, saying that expansion must extend to people with incomes between 100% and 138% of poverty level in order to be approved.
 Because the state has not accepted federal funds to expand Medicaid, 26,000 South Dakota residents fall into the coverage gap – they earn too much money to qualify for Medicaid, but too little to qualify for subsidies in the exchange.

-On November 26, the state announced that it would allow carriers to extend existing policies per President Obama’s suggestion that non-compliant plans be allowed to remain in effect for one more year.
-Sanford and DAKOTACARE have both opted to allow existing policies to be renewed into 2014, giving current insureds another option to compare with the new 2014 plans.
+On November 26, 2013 the state announced that it would allow carriers to extend existing policies per President Obama’s suggestion that non-compliant plans be allowed to remain in effect for one more year.
+Sanford and DAKOTACARE both opted to allow existing policies to be renewed into 2014, giving insureds another option to compare with the new 2014 plans.

-According to a report released by the U.S. Department of Health and Human Services (HHS), the average cost for a bronze plan —the lowest-cost option — in South Dakota is $298 a month.
+According to a report released by the U.S. Department of Health and Human Services (HHS), the average cost for a bronze plan —the lowest-cost option — in South Dakota is $298 a month in 2014.
 The national average for a bronze policy is $249 a month.
 The lack of competition is one of the main reasons South Dakota’s premiums are higher than the nation average, but with Wellpoint Blue Cross Blue Shield adding their plans to the mix in 2015, premiums in South Dakota should skew closer to the national average next year.

 Gov. Daugaard announced in late September 2012 that HHS would be running the state’s exchange, citing the high cost — estimated at $6.3 to $7.7 million — for ongoing operation of the exchange.